damela/CS209A_AD_Project/Models_combined.md

 As we can see from the heatmaps of the models with tuned hyper-parameters, we have reduced the peak in the MSE of the CDRSB score prediction and the final diagnosis prediction accuracy.
 This indicates that our weighting coefficients have helped compensate for the bias in our dataset.
 Furthermore, based on a coarse hyper-parameter tuning, we were able to slightly improve our prediction results.

 From the heatmaps of the tuned models, we can identify one of the most promissing models with respect to final diagnosis accuracy.
-While this model only uses data from a single $6$-month follow-up visit and the most minimal subset of predictors, it is still associated with $85.2$% accuracy on the prediciton of the diagnosis.
+While this model only uses data from a single $6$-month follow-up visit and the most minimal subset of predictors, it still achieves $85.2$% accuracy on the prediciton of the diagnosis.
 Thus, it presents evident appeal to the medical community given its low cost and potential for early detection.

 For this particular model, we examine the feature importance in the figure below.